 The most obvious example of this is the Mac or iTunes user who tries to “export” the iTunes search box, bottom left plus sign Add widget, or the horizontal ‘select-sub category’ menus (design elements only familiar inside the iTunes interface).
 Remember not everyone loves or uses iTunes!

-At some level we are all tainted by the pre-cognitive processing we bring to a new design, based on our past, mainly unconscious generalizations of how things should be.
-My point here has been that if you do this consciously as in "let's see how X does it", be careful what and how you borrow!
+At some level we are all tainted by the pre-cognitive processing we bring to a new design.
+This is based on our past, mainly unconscious generalizations of how things should be.
+If you do this consciously as in “let’s see how X does it”, be careful what and how you borrow!

-Having learned my lesson, my tendency now is to look and learn and then go do something that works for your unique user experience.
+Having learned my lesson, my tendency now is to first look and learn.
+I then go do something that works for my unique user experience.

 Frank Spillers, MS